tblume1992/ThymeBoost_old/README.md

 ```
 Brief explanation of parameters:

 freq: The number of time periods that make up the most significant cycle in your series.
 7 for weekly, 365/366 for yearly.
+If your  trend line and fitted line are about the same then you have chosen a uninformative freq!

 regularization: Penalty for the number of boosting iterations.
 1.2 works well.
+1 is no regularization, 2 or more is a lot of regularization and would result in too few trends found.
+0.5 or less is very little regularization and would result in too many trends.

 ols_constant: False enforces connectivity constraints at the splits.
 True will probably overfit but will react better to short term shocks.